LilahCodes/swift/README.md

 ## Crash on inject

 - Download [roblox](https://www.roblox.com/download) again, you're probably using an outdated version
+- If roblox just keeps launching an outdated version, use [this](https://github.com/LilahCodes/swift/blob/main/support%20files/roblox%20LIVE%20forcer.bat) tool to update for you
 - Inject on the MENU and not in game

 ---